glk2110/lineup_analyzer/README.md

 # Basketball Line-up Analyzer
-Find the ost efficient combinations of players from XML files automatically produced after every NCAA Division I basketball game.
+Find the most efficient combinations of players from XML files automatically produced after every NCAA Division I basketball game.
 ## How to Use
 ### If you haven't already, install Homebrew and Python.
 1. Open Terminal, copy this line into the command prompt and click enter.
 Follow any instructions that appear.